arquillian/arquillian-core/.github/ISSUE_TEMPLATE.md

 Question

-Please ask questions about how to use something, or to understand why something isn't working as you expect it to, on Stack Overflow using the arquillian tag.
-Alternatively you can go to our forum under jboss.org domain https://developer.jboss.org/en/arquillian
+Please ask questions about how to use something, or to understand why something isn't working as you expect it to, in the Discussions tab (https://github.com/arquillian/arquillian-core/discussions)

 Bug report / Enhancement